emperorofmars/nna_unity/readme.md

 		* Hand gestures (additionally fallback VRM blendshape pose nonsense)
 		* Toggles
 		* Joystick puppets
+* Unity Object serialisation into NNA JSON to ease asset creation.
 * Template system.
 (To apply user modifications.
-This would be the bases of a 'character editor' system, so end users can adapt their avatars easier.)
+This would be the basis of a 'character editor' system, so end users can adapt their avatars easier.)
 * Addon system.
 (To apply a piece of clothing from a separate file to a base body for example.
-Deeply integrate this into the avatar system.)
+This should be deeply integrated with the avatar components.)
 * Material mappings.
 As in map a material slot to a material, or perhaps a set of materials, within the Unity project automatically.
 (Later also implement the MTF subproject from STF)
-* Functionality to generate NNA definitions from Unity components.
 * A Blender addon to make defining these components easier.
 * IDK, suggest me more!